"Pride of the Foothills" Slogan

 Pacific Electric (PE) car in front of the First National Bank Building and Opera House.

-Pictured here in 1905, now called the Lee Building is still on Glendora Ave., and has housed Nelson’s Drug Store since 1943.
+Now called the Lee Building.
+Still on Glendora Ave., and has housed Nelson’s Drug Store since 1943.

 Source: The Converse Building 1905 by Ryan Price in the Jan/Feb 2009 issue of the Glendoran Magazine.